 The clothing issued to the POWs was a combination of Japanese clothing, made of thin cloth and shoes, and captured American clothing.
 For the winter, the POWs received a uniform made of burlap and long socks.
 Those who needed shoes were issued Japanese canvas shoes with webbing between two toes.
 They also received grass shoe covers so they could get through the snow.

-Work details were set up for POWs who were machinists, electricians, mechanics.
-Those who did not have these skills were assigned to working at a foundry or mining.
+Work details were set up for POWs who were machinists, electricians, and mechanics.
+Those who did not have these skills were assigned to work at a foundry or mining.
 The POWs worked in a copper mine owned by Mitsubishi.
 Each day, the POWs were marched up the side of a mountain to the top and then down into the mine.
 To their amazement, their guards always seemed to be waiting for them.
 It turned out there was a tunnel into the mine which the guards used so they did not have to climb the mountain.
 The mine had been abandoned because it had become too expensive to extract the copper, but Mitsubishi believed it could make it profitable with the slave labor provided by the POWs.

 To get to work, the POWs had to often walk through two feet of snow and climb up the side of a mountain and descend 472 steps into the mine.
 The POWs noticed that the guards never seemed to be winded when they arrived at the mine.
 They later learned that the Japanese had cut a ground-level entrance to the mine which the guards used to enter it.